Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Related Works

-It was not until 2020, with the increasing number of public simulators, that reviews and discussions focusing on simulators began to emerge.
+It was not until 2020, with the increasing number of open-source simulators, that reviews and discussions focusing on simulators began to emerge.
 Zhou et al. conducted a detailed survey of seven popular simulators, including CARLA, LGSVL, CarSim, AirSim, Prescan, Matlab/Simulink, and CarMaker.
 Their work explored the functionalities of these simulators and summarized their respective application scopes \cite{zhou2022survey}.
 Holen et al. conducted a similar study but expanded the range of simulators, offering a broader perspective on the available options \cite{holen2021evaluation}.
-The simulators mentioned in Kaur et al.'s research were mostly consistent with Zhou's work, with the main difference being the replacement of AirSim with Gazebo in their survey.
-This survey qualitatively describes the performance of the simulators, along with a summary of the desired functionalities and characteristics of simulators \cite{kaur2021survey}.
-The existing reviews tended to assist researchers to choose simulators, so their main content is to list the available alternatives and check the detailed functions.
-There remains a need for more comprehensive and in-depth reviews to discuss simulators' performance, limitations, and potential directions for improvement.
+The simulators mentioned in Kaur et al.'s research were mostly consistent with Zhou's work, with the main difference being the replacement of AirSim with Gazebo \cite{kaur2021survey}.
+This survey qualitatively describes the performance of the simulators, along with a summary of the desired functionalities and characteristics of simulators.
+The existing reviews intend to assist researchers in choosing a suitable simulator for their task, so their main content is to investigate the alternatives and check the available functionalities.

-Over the past decade, discussions regarding critical issues in simulators have been scattered, with various researchers highlighting specific challenges.
-Hu et al. stressed the need to narrow the gap between simulators and the real world by automating the reconstruction of simulation scenarios and improving the sim2real model transfer efficiency \cite{hu2023sim2real}.
+Recently, the discussion about the limitations of simulators is gaining attention.
+Hu et al. stressed the need to narrow the gap between simulators and the real world by automating the reconstruction of simulation scenarios and improving the sim2real model transfer efficiency \cite{hu2023sim2real}. \cite{ding2023survey} holds the same opinion and thoroughly reviews the potential solutions for generating driving scenarios.
 Meanwhile, Zhang et al. identified that enhancing the intelligence of traffic participants' behaviors is a promising avenue to boost simulator performance \cite{zhang2022trajgen}.
 Similarly, Siebke et al. emphasized the importance of including human errors in the traffic simulation process to enhance realism \cite{siebke2022traffic}.
-While these papers succeeded in justifying the importance and urgency of these issues, they often fell short in relating the existing technology to potential solutions and providing compelling evaluation metrics to measure the effectiveness of proposed resolutions.
-Consequently, the development community has not agreed on the simulators' insufficiency, leading to unorganized code development and aimless release of new simulators.
+While these existing works successfully pinpoint critical issues within simulators, they tend to focus on isolated specific challenges, creating a void in comprehensively cataloging all the urgent problems that persist in the ongoing development of simulators.